SKYBITDev3/SKYBIT-Keyless-Deployment/README.md

 Each option will be discussed in more detail below.

- (see the section [Problems that this tool solves](#problems-that-this-tool-solves) for details)

 ## Using factory contracts
-[CREATE2](https://eips.ethereum.org/EIPS/eip-1014) or CREATE3 factories help to achieve same addresses on multipe blockchains.
+[CREATE2](https://eips.ethereum.org/EIPS/eip-1014) or CREATE3 factories help to achieve same addresses on multipe blockchains because the deployment address can be known any time beforehand.
 They are smart contracts that you can use to create your contracts on EVM-based blockchains.

 ### CREATE, CREATE2 and CREATE3